 There are important caveats of which you need to be aware.

 DSPs are Designated Service Providers.
 You will see this acronym often.
-DSPs are providers chosen by some schemes to provide the healthcare services for PMBs.
+DSPs are providers chosen by some schemes to provide the healthcare services specifically for PMBs.

 If you choose to use providers other than the DSPs, the scheme can require you to pay the difference between what your provider chargers and what the DSP would have charged.
 Note that if you have gap cover, it might not cover this shortfall because it might be viewed as a “penalty” for not using the designated provider.

 PMB protocol and PMB level of care

 The government has identified and listed “treatment pairs” for all 270 PMB conditions, which outline the level of care a PMB patient needs to have funded by a scheme.
 For example,

 |906A||Acute generalised paralysis, including polio and Guillain-Barre||Medical management; ventilation and plasmapheresis|